 Step One – Log In To Your Hosting Cpanel Account

-When you purchase hosting, you get a link to your WordPress hosting Cpanel.
+You get a link to your WordPress hosting Cpanel when you purchase hosting.

-I received this email when I bought hosting from Hostgator for my WordPress blog.
+I received this email when I bought hosting for my WordPress blog.

 Here is the login page for my WordPress website.